 Maternal Lineage Test

-The purpose of this website is to help Sutherland's around the world determine if they may be genetically related to other Sutherland's and to help all of us learn more about our deep ancestry and 'From whence we came'.
+The purpose of this website is to help Sutherland's and others from around the world who also descend from Caithness or Sutherland in the North of Scotland to determine if they may be genetically related to others from this region in Scotland and to help all of us learn more about our deep ancestry and 'From whence we came'.

-If your last name is Sutherland do you simply assume that your ancestors were from Scotland?
+If your last name is Sutherland, McKay, Gunn, Forbes, Ritchie, Bain, etc do you simply assume that your ancestors were from Scotland?
 Remember Scotland was named such only about a thousand years ago and back then her inhabitants were made up of several DIFFERENT groups, including the Picts, the Irish, the Norse Vikings and the Saxons, each having migrated there from different geographical areas over the centuries.

 From which of these differing groups of people do you descend from?
 And remember, it was the Vikings during the 8th-9th centuries who after conquering the Shetland and Orkney Island's in the north of Scotland and then after gaining a foothold on the mainland in Caithness who then began referring to the inhabitants living to the south of them as being from the 'Sudrland''.

 Yes, this is how our ancestors eventually came to be known as Sutherland's.
 And this was true regardless of whether they were actually genetically related to one another.
 'Sudrland' was a geographical place name, not a family name.
 This is also why there are other surnames stemming from this Norther Scottish territory, like MacKay, Bain, Ritchie, Forbes, Gunn, etc